Part I: There is no Artificial Intelligence.

 Better algorithms to search unstructured information

 Three factors play into the overall growth in automation.
 First of all, search engine technology has grown and become better in sifting through large amounts of structured and unstructured data, especially since Google introduced tools such as Mapreduce, Bigtable in the Mid-2000s, and since new Open Source Software for data mining in unstructured information collections such as Hadoop became available.
 Structured data is for example held in tables, where each column contains a certain kind of information (e.g. a date, the weather condition, a color) and each row represents a record.
-Unstructured data in contrary is just loosely broken into new lines for each record, but you can never say, where a certain information may be held within the line nor if it is there at all.
-Unstructured data collections also holds data, that is not recognized in that sense, that there are »words« of which it is unclear to the algorithm what meaning they may have.
+In Unstructured data in contrary you can never say, where a certain information may be held nor if it is there at all.
+In unstructured data, meaning is created by comparing it to other, structured data and through ranking algorithms.
 Unstructured information machine searching has become better.

 Attention direction through sentiment analysis